1. Home

 Option 1 (easy but conservative)

-• The area in which punching shear reinforcement is required is drawn in pink.
+• The area in which punching shear reinforcement is required is within the pink circle.

 Using the mouse and the distances at the bottom of the screen, you can determine the diameter of this area.